metanitesh/Js.architecture.pattern/README.md

-### collection of javascript architecture pattern e.g. MVC
+### Implementation of MVC architecture
+The repository shows how to implement MVC architecture in Javascript